PacktPublishing/Unity-2023-Cookbook-Fifth-Edition/README.md

 - Mojave 10.14+ / Intel x64 with SSE2 instruction set support
 - Big Sur 11.0 / Apple Silicon M1 or later
 - Linux Ubuntu 20.04 or Ubuntu 18.04 / Gnome desktop running on X11 / GPU: OpenGL 3.2+ or Vulkan-capable Nvidia or AMD
-For each chapter, there is a folder in the book’s GitHub repository that contains the asset files you will need; you can find these at https://github.com/PacktPublishing/Unity-2023-Cookbook-Fifth-
+For each chapter, there is a folder in the book’s GitHub repository that contains the asset files you will need; you can find these at https://github.com/PacktPublishing/Unity-2023-Cookbook-Fifth-Edition.
-Edition.

 For recipes in some chapters, additional hardware/software will be helpful:
 - Chapter 4, Playing and Manipulating Sounds